Jozef De Kesel: Early life

-De Kesel was born in 1947 in Ghent.
+De Kesel was born on 17 June 1947 in Ghent, the sixth of eleven children.
 He entered the seminary in 1965, studied philosophy and theology at the seminary of Saint-Paul in Ghent and received his degree in Philosophy and Letters at the Catholic University of Leuven.
 From 1968 until 1972 he studied theology in Rome at the Pontifical Gregorian University, he gained first his license and then in 1977 his doctorate.